Jesus is the anchor of your soul

 Our theme for this month: “Salvation past, present, and future”

-Our thought for today: “Your rewards will be waiting for you”
+Our thought for today: “Your longing for God will be fulfilled”

 God bless,